gpstar81/GPStarAudio-Serial-Library/README.md

 **GPStarAudio.trackPlayingStatus(int trk)** - This will ask GPStar Audio if the provided track number is playing.
 After calling this method, call the `GPStarAudio.currentTrackStatus(int trk)` method to find out if the track is playing or not.

 **GPStarAudio.currentTrackStatus(int trk)** - This will retrieve the status of a the provided track number if it is playing.
-You will want to use the `GPStarAudio.trackPlayinStatus(int trk)` method first to ask if the provided track is playing, then call this method soon after to retrieve the response.
+You will want to use the `GPStarAudio.trackPlayingStatus(int trk)` method first to ask if the provided track is playing, then call this method soon after to retrieve the response.

 ## <img src='images/gpstar_logo.png' width=50 align="left"/>GPStar Audio - Connection Details